RobinBoers/geheimesite.nl/src/content/en/how-it-was-made.md

 Some of you might think I built this using some frontend framework like React, Svelte, Phoenix, or Ruby on Rails.
 But no.

-This website is actually fully handcoded HTML with some PHP for extra magic.
-I chose to handcode it since it gives me more control over the look and feel of the site.
-I prefer this over the framework approach.
+This site used to be handcoded, but [since Semtembre 2022](https://github.com/RobinBoers/geheimesite.nl/pull/3) I converted it to [Hugo](https://gohugo.io), a static site generator.
+This reduces code replication, but I do file like hugo is a boilerplatery, so I did consider converting it again, to 11ty (who knows, I've proven I apparently have to much free time).

-I do use [tailwind](https://tailwindcss.com) for the styling.
+I use [tailwind](https://tailwindcss.com) for the styling.
 We use it over at Qdentity, and I got so used to it that I decided to also use it for my own site.
 It allows me to quickly style things in the DOM without UGLY style attributes.
 It also allows me to write shorter, more expressive CSS files.
 I enjoy it.

 I have a [.htaccess](https://github.com/RobinBoers/geheimesite.nl/blob/master/src/.htaccess) file that handles all the routing for fancy URLs.
 It removes the file extension, redirects some stuff, and is just overall pretty Poggers.

 ## Development

-I have [a script that launches a local PHP webserver and starts a tailwind process that watches the files](https://github.com/RobinBoers/geheimesite.nl/blob/master/server.sh).
-I call that script in npm start.
-I also have [a script that just builds the CSS files using tailwind](https://github.com/RobinBoers/geheimesite.nl/blob/master/build.sh), which I can call during deployment.
+I have a script that starts a tailwind process that watches files and a local hugo server for development.
+I also have a script to build the site and then check it for dead links, validate the HTML, and format it which I use in a GitHub action.

 ## Hosting